 Frank and Claire Underwood, the main characters from House of Cards, are willing to do anything to come out on top.
 They’re clever and manipulative, power-hungry to the extreme, cunning and merciless.
 The Netflix show redefined just how bad a television antihero can be, since one can easily argue that Frank more resembles a villain, especially as the show progresses.

 With Claire, however, we get a fully-realised female antihero.
 She’s just as ruthless as her husband, but she has a certain vulnerability that suggests she may still have a heart.
-However, at the end of the day, these two function as one unit.
-It will be interesting to see how Claire fairs the political climate on her own as Kevin Spacey won’t return for the show’s final season.
+However, at the end of the day, this couple functions as one unit.
+And as the last season proved, Claire isn't afraid to go the villain route either.

 This legal drama follows Annalise Keating, a brilliant law professor and defence attorney who selects a group of students to assist with cases at her firm.
 When they become involved in a twisted murder case, dark truths come out and everyone’s limits are tested.
 Twisty and addictive, How to Get Away with Murder has a lot to offer, including a complex antihero brilliantly portrayed by the talented Viola Davis.